Trade Stock Indices

 Reversal Setups

-Inverted Hammer Candlestick & Shooting Star Candlestick Pattern
+Inverted Hammer Candlestick and Shooting Star Candlestick Pattern

-Piercing Line Candle Pattern & Dark Cloud Cover Candle Pattern
+Piercing Line Candle Pattern and Dark Cloud Candlestick Pattern

-The above patterns is what makes the Japanese candlesticks popular among technical traders and it is why this type of analysis are most often utilized in analyzing the trading market.
-The analysis for these pattern setup formations in trade is the same as that one used in stock trading.
+The above patterns is what makes the Japanese candles popular among technical traders and it is why this type of analysis are most often utilized in analyzing the trading market.
+The analysis for these pattern setup formation formations in Stock Index trade is the same as the one used in stock trading.

 Drawing These Charts in Meta Trader 4

-To draw these on the MetaTrader 4, choose the trading charts drawing tools within the "MT4 Tool-Bar" - shown below.
+To draw these on the MT4, choose the trading charts drawing tools within the "MT4 Tool-Bar" - shown below.

-Japanese Candle-stick Setups Analysis - Understanding Candles in Stock Index Trading
+Japanese Candle-sticks Setups Analysis - Understanding Candles in Index

-Once the above toolbar, pops up you can then choose the type you as the trader want to convert to, If you as a trader want to view using the bar chart format, click the bar tool button as shown above, for line format click the line tool button, for Japanese candlesticks format click the "candlesticks tool button".
+Once the above toolbar, pops up you as a stock indices trader can then choose & select the type you as the trader want to convert to, If you as a trader want to view using the bar chart format, click the bar tool button as is shown above, for line format click the line tool button, for Japanese candlesticks format click the "candlesticks tool button".

 Forex Trading Seminar Gala